 They believed they had a responsibility to provide stability and management continuity to their investors, so they asked themselves a key question: If a portfolio manager left the firm, how could they keep funds going strong?

 They pioneered a plan.
 By dividing portfolios into sections and giving each of the existing managers a portion to administer, no portfolio would be too dependent on a single person.

 This distinctive way of managing money became The Capital SystemSM.
 By incorporating the highest conviction investment ideas of each manager in a portfolio, we aim to both increase the diversity of those ideas and reduce the volatility of a fund, which can give investors a smoother ride in bumpy markets.

 For illustrative purposes only.

-2. MSCI All Country World Index (ACWI) (with net dividends reinvested) from 30 September 2011; previously MSCI World (with net dividends reinvested).
+2. MSCI ACWI ex Australia (with net dividends reinvested) from 20 November 2015; previously MSCI ACWI (with net dividends reinvested) from 30 September 2011 and MSCI World Index (with net dividends reinvested) prior to that.
 Source: MSCI

 3. Net of management fees and expenses.
 Fund results are based on close of market returns (T+1).
 Source: Capital Group